psypad/cuckoo/README.rst

 environment.

-If you want to contribute to development, report a bug, make a feature request or ask a question, please first take a look at our `community guidelines`_.
+If you want to contribute to development, report a bug, make a feature request or ask a question, please first take a look at our.
-Make sure you check our existing Issues and Pull Requests and that you join our `IRC or Slack channel .
+Make sure you check our existing Issues and Pull Requests and that you join our.

 For setup instructions, please refer